thesadru/disnake/docs/api.rst

 .. function:: on_message_delete(message)

     Called when a message is deleted.
-If the message is not found in the internal message cache, then this event will not be called.
+If the message is not fond in the internal message cache, then this event will not be called.
     Messages might not be in cache if the message is too old or the client is participating in high traffic guilds.